 “We know how each other work”

-Andrew Turner, Managing Director at JES, had the following words about the service he has received from IES and CE Marking Manager, Martin Wood:
+Andrew Turner, Managing Director at JES, had the following words about the service he has received from IES and CE Marking Consultant, Martin Wood:

 “I’ve known Martin and IES for many years and we’ve worked well together on projects in the UK and further afield.
 We know how each other work and bounce off of each other nicely.
 When new legislation comes in we learn from each other to fill any knowledge gaps.

 “We are very reactive to market demands and needs and are already working on projects for next year, including a new valve line and other modification facilities which are coming over from Japan.
 So next year I will be working with IES very closely on some of those projects.”